TomConlin/Transdipporator/README.md

 for each dot file pull out the edge declarations

-    the owl declarations LITERALS and one off http-iri are not so helpful the counts are interesting to me but not immediatly relevent to translator
+    the owl declarations LITERALS and one off http-iri are not so helpful the counts are interesting to me but not immediately relevant to translator

 ```
 # isolate the subject,object and predicates of interest

+RELEASE=201908

-grep ' -> ' data/dot_201901/*.gv|
+grep ' -> ' data/dot_$RELEASE/*.gv |
     cut -f2- -d ':'|
     egrep -v 'owl|LITERAL|http'|
     cut -f1 -d'('|
     sed 's| -> |\t|g;s| \[label\=\"|\t|g'|
+    cut -f1 -d '!' |
     sort -u > data/s_o_p.tab

 # howmany distinct edge species